Reasons to choose Wilson Browne

 You have the ability to make a Health and Welfare Lasting Power of Attorney to choose the people who know you the best and whom you trust to make those best interest decisions on your behalf.

-If, and only if, you lose mental capacity a Health and Welfare Lasting Power of Attorney will give your Attorneys the ability to make decisions about:
+A Health and Welfare Lasting Power of Attorney will give your Attorneys the ability to make decisions about:

 - Where you should live and who you should live with;